Ananthula Madan Mohan

 Ananthula Madan Mohan (1931 or 1932 – 2004) was a former politician from undivided Andhra Pradesh who was a four-time Member of Legislative Assembly and three-time Minister in Andhra Pradesh holding various portfolios.
 He was the Leader of Opposition when N. T. Rama Rao of Telugu Desam Party won a landslide victory in the 1983 Assembly election.

 He represented Siddipet Assembly in Medak district, present-day Telangana state, and was first elected to the Assembly as an Independent from Siddipet in the 1970 by-poll.
-He later joined the Indian National Congress party and won the subsequent elections in 1972, 1978, and 1983 on a Congress ticket.
+He later joined the Indian National Congress and won the 1972, 1978, and 1983 elections on a Congress ticket.

 Early life and education

 Madan Mohan was born in 1931.
 He graduated from Nizam College in 1954 and later graduated in law from Osmania University in Hyderabad and became a practising advocate in Jangaon, Warangal and High Court in Hyderabad.

-He was the Guru of Telangan CM KCR in earlier days.
-In his earlier political career KCR was very close follower of Mr. A. Madan Mohan.
-Later KCR defeated Mr. Madan Mohan with a landslide majority in 1989 assembly elections.
+He was the Guru of Telangana's former CM KCR in earlier days.
+In his earlier political career KCR was a close follower of Madan Mohan.
+Later KCR defeated Madan Mohan with a landslide majority in the 1989 assembly elections.
 People from Kondapaka and Siddipet say that this close association of KCR helped him topple his political guru.